Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Introduction

 In this article we study the local behavior of lozenge tiling near a \emph{turning point} of the frozen boundary, which is the point where the boundary of the frozen region touches (and is tangent to) the boundary of the domain.
-Okounkov and Reshetikhin gave in \cite{OR-birth} a non-rigorous argument explaining that the scaling limit of a tiling in such situation should be governed by the \emph{GUE--corners} process (introduced and studied by Baryshnikov \cite{Bar} and Johansson--Nordenstam \cite{JN}), which is the joint distribution of the eigenvalues of a Gaussian Unitary Ensemble (GUE--)random matrix (i.e.\ Hermitian matrix with independent Gaussian entries) and of its top--left corner square submatrices.
-In one model of tilings of infinite polygonal domains, the proof of the convergence can be based on the determinantal structure of the correlation functions of the model and on the double--integral representation for the correlation kernel and it was given in \cite{OR-birth}.
-Another rigorous argument, related to the asymptotics of \emph{orthogonal polynomials} exists for the lozenge tilings of hexagon (as in Figure \ref{Figure_hex}), see \cite{JN}, \cite{N}.
+Okounkov and Reshetikhin gave in \cite {OR-birth} a nonrigorous argument explaining that the scaling limit of a tiling in such situation should be governed by the \emph{GUE-corners} process (introduced and studied by Baryshnikov \cite{Bar} and Johansson--Nordenstam \cite{JN}), which is the joint distribution of the eigenvalues of a Gaussian Unitary ensemble (GUE-)random matrix (i.e., Hermitian matrix with independent Gaussian entries) and of its top-left corner square submatrices.
+In one model of tilings of infinite polygonal domains, the proof of the convergence can be based on the determinantal structure of the correlation functions of the model and on the double-integral representation for the correlation kernel, and it was given in \cite{OR-birth}.
+Another rigorous argument, related to the asymptotics of \emph{orthogonal polynomials} exists for the lozenge tilings of hexagon (as in Figure~\ref{Figure_hex}); see \cite{JN,N}.

-Given $\Upsilon_\lambda$ let $\nu_1>\nu_2>\dots>\nu_k$ be the horizontal lozenges at the $k$th vertical line from the left.
-(Horizontal lozenges are shown in blue in the left panel of Figure \ref{Fig_polyg_domain}.)
+Given $\Upsilon_\lambda$ let $\nu_1>\nu_2>\cdots>\nu_k$ be the horizontal lozenges at the $k$th vertical line from the left.
+(Horizontal lozenges are shown in blue in the left panel of Figure~\ref{Fig_polyg_domain}.)
 We set $\nu_i=\kappa_i+k-i$ and denote the resulting random signature $\kappa$ of size $k$ as $\Upsilon_\lambda^k$.
-Further, let $\GUE_k$ denote the distribution of $k$ (ordered) eigenvalues of a random Hermitian matrix from a Gaussian Unitary Ensemble.
+Further, let $\GUE_k$ denote the distribution of $k$ (ordered) eigenvalues of a random Hermitian matrix from a Gaussian unitary ensemble.

-\begin{theorem}[Theorem \ref{Theorem_GUE}] Let $\lambda(N)\in\mathbb{GT}_N$, $N=1,2,\dots$ be a sequence of signatures.
-Suppose that there exist a non-constant piecewise-differentiable weakly decreasing function $f(t)$ such that
+\begin{theorem}[(Theorem~\ref{Theorem_GUE})] Let $\lambda(N)\in\mathbb{GT}_N$, $N=1,2,\ldots$ be a sequence of signatures.
+Suppose that there exist a nonconstant piecewise- differentiable weakly decreasing function $f(t)$ such that

 as $N\to\infty$ and also $\sup_{i,N} |\lambda_i(N)/N|<\infty$.
 Then for every $k$ as $N\to\infty$ we have

 in the sense of weak convergence, where